 If the percentage is higher for some products rather than others, it’s worth comparing them to see if any of these items are described or priced better.

-If a lot of people view an item, but don’t end up buying it from you then you need to check your A performance rating on a scale of 1 to ...
-More, shipping settings and item notes, comparing them to your competition’s.
+If a lot of people view an item, but don’t end up buying it from you then you need to check your feedback, shipping settings and item notes, comparing them to your competition’s.
 If they look similar, it’s probably a matter of price; you’re either not competitive enough, or are selling at too high a price compared to similar items on the market.

-If an item has low page views but you believe in its potential, you can choose to drop your price below your regular margin until you build a The sales rank of products on Amazon ind...
-More for it.
+If an item has low page views but you believe in its potential, you can choose to drop your price below your regular margin until you build a sales rank for it.
 If you’re already functioning at low margins, you can use Amazon sponsored products (provided the category you sell in is eligible), to make your inventory more visible.
 Another option is for you to use Amazon Top Reviewers; you’d basically send them free samples of the inventory, and they would post a review about the products, which can also increase visibility.

 For an overview on how well you’ve perfected your pricing and marketing strategies, you can check the Order Item Session Percentage Column in the Report by Date called Sales and Traffic, and set it to go at least 6 months back.
 Make sure you know how to read and use the data these reports give you, as they can definitely complement a good backend strategy for pricing and sales boosts.